-- Tip: If your new carrier your port-out info.
-If they ask for your name and address, use the name associated with the Google Account you use with Project Fi, and your Project Fi Service address.
+- Give your new carrier your port-out info.
+If they ask for your name and address, use the name on your Google Account and your Project Fi service address.

 Within 15 days of receiving your phone

-If you bought your phone through Project Fi and it’s been 15 days or less since you received your phone, you can choose to return your phone for a refund.
+If you bought your phone through Project Fi and it’s been 15 days or less since you received it, you can return your phone for a refund.

 Over 15 days since you received your phone

-If it’s been more than 15 days since you received your phone, you won’t be able to return the phone for a refund.
+If it’s been more than 15 days since you got your phone, you can no longer return it.

 If you’re making monthly payments on your phone, you’ll need to pay the remaining balance.
-You’ll see this balance on your next statement after you cancel and it’ll be automatically charged to the credit or debit card on your account.
-There’s no option to return the phone and not pay the remaining balance.
+You’ll see this balance on your next statement after you cancel and it’ll be automatically charged to the payment card on your account.

-Your phone is not locked to Project Fi service, so if you want to use it with another carrier after you cancel your service.
+Your phone isn't locked to Project Fi, so you can use it with another carrier after you cancel your service.
 You'll get instructions on how to do this during the cancellation process.

 - Open the Project Fi website or app .

-- In the "Account" tab, under "Your Plan," click Manage plan.
+- In the Account tab select Manage plan.

 - Select Cancel service.